 Day Trips from Playa del Carmen Mexico

-Another option for budget day trips from Playa del Carmen is to take the colectivos (basically a shared taxi van).
-It’s easy to arrange a Colectivo to all the below day trips from Playa del Carmen for a fraction of the price.
+Another option for budget day trips from Playa del Carmen is taking the colectivos (a shared taxi van).
+It’s easy to arrange a Colectivo for all the below-day trips from Playa del Carmen for a fraction of the price.

 1. Swim With Sea Turtles In Akumal

 Swim with sea turtles for FREE!
-No need to pay for an overpriced snorkeling tour, just bring your own snorkel gear or rent some on the beach.
-Head 30 minutes south of Playa del Carmen to Akumal, follow the signs on the highway to Akumal Beach.
+No need to pay for an overpriced snorkeling tour.
+Just bring your own snorkel gear or rent some on the beach.
+Head 30 minutes south of Playa del Carmen to Akumal, and follow the signs on the highway to Akumal Beach.